 |Made of aluminum||Has carbon fiber which makes it tougher|

-There are many good aspects of the MeFoto Backpacker tripod.
-As mentioned many times, it is extremely light and compact which is one of its main features.
-Aside from that, it is also sturdier than expected.
-There are some setbacks to it that can be a dealbreaker to some photographers.
-It can be the fact that the tripod only allows two stages or the ballhead on the camera plate that can use some improvement.
+While the MeFOTO BackPacker tripod comes with some great features, there are some setbacks to it that can be a deal breaker to some photographers.
+It can be the fact that the tripod only allows two stages or the ball head on the camera plate that can use some improvement.

-But with some good, also comes the bad, and to be honest, the bad is not that bad.
-The Backpacker tripod is extremely travel-friendly as MeFoto intended it to be.
+Sure, with the good also comes the bad, but to be honest, the bad is not that bad.
+The MeFOTO BackPacker is extremely travel-friendly.
 It can withstand rigorous daily usage and its performance won’t disappoint.
 Another thing is, it is cheaper than other tripods.